ejolly/pymer4/docs/installation.md

 !!! warning "**Do NOT install** using `pip`"
     Due to the cross-language nature of `pymer4`, installing via `pip` is **not supported**.
-    You **must** install `pymer4` using `conda` as outlined below
+    You **must** install `pymer4` using `conda` as outlined below or use [Google Colab](#using-google-collab)

 !!!
 Info "Windows Users"
     Unfortunately, Windows it **not officially support** as package installation can be unreliable.
 We recommend using the [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) and setting up a conda install through there.

+    Alternatively you can try to follow [this guide](https://joonro.github.io/blog/posts/install-rpy2-windows-10/) to setup an R installation with the `rpy2` Python library.

-## Install using `conda`
+## Install via `conda`

-!!! note "Note"

-    It's important to take note of `-c conda-forge` in the the `conda` commands below.
-This ensures that additional dependencies for `pymer4` are installed via the `conda-forge` channel which contains the relevant R packages, rather than Anaconda `defaults` which does not.

 If you don't already have Anaconda/Miniconda setup, follow first follow the instructions [here](https://www.anaconda.com/docs/getting-started/miniconda/install)